pedroaguilag/study_case/README.md

 From the project local folder study_case execute `poetry install` to install all dependencies and create a virtual environment

-Unzip the requests.zip file into /requests folder in local
+Unzip the requests.zip file into /requests folder in project folder study_case

 The application uses a config.yml file to configure the following parameters: